 He is getting angrier and angrier.
 Shit, he needs to talk to somebody.
 He is really pissed.
 I can hear Allen’s voice in the background.
 He sounds soothing and I can hear James’ breathing slow.

 “I have my own.
 I’ve been working on it, but it’s so hard.
-I don’t think I will ever forgive her… or them.
+I don’t think I’ll ever forgive her… or them.
+It’s just too much.
 Going home this Christmas, taking Allie to meet my family—it was a nightmare.
-Arizona is as prejudiced as ever and my family is even worse.
+Arizona is as prejudiced as ever, and my family is even worse.
 I’m never going back.
-I love them dearly, and I will be there if they need me, but I’m never going back.”
-I almost hate to bring this up but I have to.
+I love them dearly, and I‘ll be there if they need me, but I’m never going back.”
+I almost hate to bring this up, but I have to.
 He opened the door and now he has to tell me.

 “What did you mean that you were the direct reason that another kid got abused?”
 I ask.
 He groans audibly.